robertorosero/pyhtonmig/Doc/library/logging.rst

 can have zero, one or more handlers associated with it (via the :meth:`addHandler` method of :class:`Logger`).
-In addition to any handlers directly associated with a logger, *all handlers associated with all ancestors of the logger* are called to dispatch the message.
+In addition to any handlers directly associated with a logger, *all handlers associated with all ancestors of the logger* are called to dispatch the message (unless the *propagate* flag for a logger is set to a false value, at which point the passing to ancestor handlers stops).

 Just as for loggers, handlers can have levels associated with them.
 A handler's level acts as a filter in the same way as a logger's level does.
 If a handler